 Belleayre Mountain, also known as New York's Winter Snow Park, is rich in history: Skiers used to hike more than 3,000 feet to mark their tracks on unnamed trails, which later became the foundation of Belleayre Mountain in 1949.
 It opened with just five trails, a small 300-car parking lot, a temporary base lodge with dirt floors, and a chairlift, which was the first in the state.

 Today, the resort has 55 trails, eight lifts, plenty of thrilling parks and glades, and a following of thousands -- more than 175,000, to be exact -- from all over the world.
 Of course, it also has a special place for new skiers, called the Learning Zone, where both adults and kids can take lessons or enroll in camps.

 There's a reason everyone returns for "More Gore!"
-Gore Mountain features more skiable acres than any other mountain in New York State, with 2,537 feet of vertical terrain.
+Gore Mountain features more skiable acres than any other mountain in New York State, with 2,537 feet of vertical terrain in the Adirondacks.
 Four mountains -- Gore, Bear, Burnt Ridge and Little Gore Mountains -- are accessible by 14 lifts.